codio-content/R4DS/.guides/content/explore-introduction.md

 *   Visualisation is a great place to start with R programming, because the payoff is so clear: you get to make elegant and informative plots that help you understand data.
-In [data visualisation] you'll dive into visualisation, learning the basic structure of a ggplot2 plot, and powerful techniques for turning data into plots.
+In Data Visualisation Chapter you'll dive into visualisation, learning the basic structure of a ggplot2 plot, and powerful techniques for turning data into plots.